Carpenter Body Company: Epilogue: Body structure concerns

-On March 20, 2003, in Alachua County, Florida, a Carpenter school bus rolled over onto its roof.
-At the time of the accident, no passengers were on board and the driver survived the accident.
+On March 20, 2003, a Carpenter school bus rolled over onto its roof in Alachua County, Florida; at the time of the rollover, no passengers were on board the 83-passenger bus and the driver survived the accident (with severe injuries).
 In the rollover of the bus, the internal roof structure failed, causing much of the roof to collapse down to the level of the seats.
-Following the 2003 accident, subsequent inspections of Carpenter school buses by operators in various parts of the United States revealed cracked and broken welds in their roof structures; the problem was not unique to the vehicle involved in the rollover crash.
+Under FMVSS220, during a rollover, a school bus roof structure is required to support 1½ times the weight of the vehicle with only 5 inches of vertical displacement.

-In the initial investigation, the problem of cracked and broken roof welds were found in each type of Carpenter buses built at the Mitchell, Indiana facility prior to its 1995 closure.
-Crown by Carpenter buses and Carpenter buses built in Richmond, Indiana from 1996 to 2001 (which used a different design for its roof structure) were not found to have any issues with cracked or broken roof welds.
+Following the rollover accident, inspections of the accident vehicle revealed a large number of cracked and broken welds in the roof structure.
+Subsequent inspection of Carpenter buses by operators in various parts of the United States revealed similar failed welds in their roof structure; the problem was not unique to the crash vehicle in Florida.
+The buses affected were units assembled by Carpenter in its Mitchell, Indiana facility prior to its 1995 closure; though the roof design was shared by approximately 15,000 vehicles, a large number were presumed to have been retired from service at the time of the accident.
+The Crown by Carpenter and Carpenter buses built in Richmond, Indiana from 1996 to 2001 used a different design for their roof structure (extending the roof bows to floor level) and were not found to have any related issues with cracked or broken roof welds.

-In a normal case, the National Highway Traffic Safety Administration (NHTSA) would have used the findings as part of a full-scale investigation.
+The 2001 closure of Carpenter posed several problems to resolving the safety issue.
+In a normal case, National Highway Traffic Safety Administration (NHTSA) would have used the preliminary findings as part of a full-scale investigation.
 If the findings found any kind of manufacturers defect, a safety recall of the vehicles involved would be ordered by NHTSA.
-As Carpenter was no longer in existence, that procedure was impossible, as there would be no one for NHTSA to hold accountable for the design problem.
+As Carpenter was no longer in operation (and with no successor company in existence), that procedure was impossible, as there was no one for NHTSA to hold accountable for the design problem.

-In June 2003, NHTSA introduced several advisories regarding Carpenter buses.
-As NHTSA could not offer its own recall due to the lack of a manufacturer and remained concerned about the problem, operators were recommended to inspect their own buses for cracked and broken welds in the roof structure.
+While unable to offer a recall, NHTSA responded to its roof structure concern by releasing several advisories regarding Carpenter buses produced in Mitchell, Indiana.
+In notifying Carpenter bus operators its recommendation to inspect their own buses for cracked and broken welds in the roof structure, NHTSA clarified that not all details behind the design and construction of the roof layout could ever be made available; it also noted that it could not advise repair unilaterally.
+For Carpenter buses that were found to have failed roof welds, NHTSA recommended the replacement of the vehicle; if retirement from service was not practical, NHTSA advised professional repair of the failed welds and restriction of the vehicle to low-speed use (minimizing its potential for rollover); a school bus industry organization went further, advising operators to remove affected Carpenter buses from front-line service entirely (restricted to reserve use).

-In its 2003 advisories, if a Carpenter bus was found with cracked or broken roof welds, NHTSA recommended replacement of the bus; if not practical, repair of the problem and restriction of the bus to low-speed routes to minimize the chance of rollover.
-To avoid resale of affected vehicles to the public, NHTSA advised that the title of Carpenter buses removed from service to be branded as "scrap".
+To avoid resale of the affected vehicles to the public, NHTSA advised that the title of Carpenter buses removed from service to be branded as "scrap".